davetron5000/optparse-plus/tutorial/2_bootstrap.md

     And the banner should document that this app takes no arguments
 ```

-This scenario might not persist in this form, but it's a good demonstration of how we'll be testing the command-line executable.
+We probably won't keep this exactly scenario around, but it's a good demonstration of Aruba and Cucumber, and will help to get us
-As you can see, we have cucumber steps for all the parts of the user interface for our app, from the exit status to the banner to
+going.
+Since this scenario passes, that means that we already have the cucumber steps defined somewhere.
+As we'll see, the
-the command-line options.
+combination of Aruba and Methadone results in a lot of pre-defined steps that make acceptance testing a snap.

 In the next section, we'll expand this scenario to create the user interface we'll need to get our app going.